 Also, it’s important to note, PAND subcommittees have been established as well; in the near future, the plan is to create more subcommittees as a response to the growing needs of the Society and its members.
 The Society has been quite open-minded in their approval and support of the existence of member-generated subcommittees as long as they function in accordance with the general goals of the PAND Society.

-On June 2010 PAND Society was granted an exemption from federal tax under section 501C (6), of the Internal Revenue Code.
+On June 21, 2010 PAND was granted an exemption from federal tax under section 501C (6), of the Internal Revenue Code.
 Click here to see the 501C filing.

 View PAND Bylaws Page